- Message from Maria Barry, Director of Community Relations

 Director of Community Relations

-American University's Community Liaison Committee (CLC) will hold a quarterly meeting on Tuesday, February 7.
+American University's Community Liaison Committee (CLC) will hold a quarterly meeting on Tuesday, December 6.
 Please RSVP HERE.
-In addition to regular reports this meeting will include a presentation and opportunity for feedback on the proposed Meltzer Center and SCAN projects.

 The CLC was established to foster positive relations and to maintain regular communication between the university and its neighbors.
 As specified in the D.C.
 Zoning Commission Order for AU's 10-year Campus Plan, the CLC comprises individuals from neighboring community organizations and representatives from the university.

 Additional information on the CLC, including meeting agendas and minutes can be found at http://www.american.edu/communityrelations/clc/index.cfm.

 American University’s fall commencement ceremony will take place on Sunday, December 18 at 10 a.m. in Bender Arena on main AU's campus.
 The university anticipates increased activity around campus, as families and friends visit for the occasion.